anyscale/madewithml.github.io/docs/courses/mlops/testing.md

     ...
 ```

-!!! note
-    Another way to run custom tests is to use the `-k` flag when running pytest.
+> Another way to run custom tests is to use the `-k` flag when running pytest.
 The [k expression](https://docs.pytest.org/en/stable/example/markers.html#using-k-expr-to-select-tests-based-on-their-name){:target="_blank"} is much less strict compared to the marker expression where we can define expressions even based on names.

 ### Coverage